offsecph/CREAMpi/README.md

 Requirements:
 1. A domain name and domain dns configured
 2. Server side (c2) must be configured to handle nginx https reverse proxy to ssh
-3. Private key of the remote server to be able to connect (must be uploaded to files/ before provisioning)
+3. Private key of the remote server to be able to connect (must be uploaded to files/ directory before provisioning)
 ```

 Sample configuration on Server side (VPS)